ozntel/ozanshare-publish-plugin/README.md

 This plugin allows you to publish your markdown notes with a single click directly from your Obsidian vault.

-**IMPORTANT**: The plugin is only available to users, who are on `Exclusive Support Level` on `BuyMeCoffee`: <a href="https://www.buymeacoffee.com/ozante" target="_blank">Exclusive Support Level</a>.
+**IMPORTANT**: This is not an open source project.
+The plugin is only available to users, who are on `Exclusive Support Level` on `BuyMeCoffee`: <a href="https://www.buymeacoffee.com/ozante" target="_blank">Exclusive Support Level</a>.
 Once you are in this support level, I will send you the `TOKEN` you can use for the plugin.
 You can also reach me out directly using the details from [Contact](#Contact) below to find out more.

 **REMEMBER**: This is still early stage for the plugin.
 There might be some bugs and missing features, which will be gradually improved, implemented.
 I will be grateful for your kind patience in case you see any bug, error and report me as soon as possible so that I can work on it.